Peergos/Peergos/README.md

 The slides of the first talk introducing Peergos are [here](https://speakerdeck.com/ianopolous/introducing-peergos).

-WARNING: Peergos is still alpha software, and needs an independent security audit.
-Don't use it for data you can't afford to lose, yet.
+**WARNING:** Peergos is still alpha software, and needs an independent security audit.
+Don't use it for data you can't afford to lose or expose, yet.

 Peergos aims
 ------------